redhat-na-ssa/demo-ai-gitops-catalog/README.md

 term_init
 ```

-NOTE: open a new terminal to full activate then new configuration
+NOTE: open a new terminal to full activate the new configuration

 ---